Sterling-Cooper/Sterling-Cooper.github.io/_posts/2024-02-12-choosing-a-tool-for-blogging.md

 &#178; Markdown is a text-to-HTML conversion tool for web writers.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions (Gruber 2004).

-&#179; Docs-as-code is a way to integrate development and documentation teams and produce high-quality documentation for software products.
+&#179; Docs-as-code is a way to integrate development and documentation teams and produce high-quality documentation for software products (Gentle 2022).

 &#8308; Continuous Integration is a software development practice where each member of a team merges their changes into a codebase together, and all of these merges are verified by an automated build (including test) to detect integration errors as quickly as possible (Fowler 2004).